 2. Enhanced investment analysis

-Our client combined multiple raw alternative data sources to help them build a realistic company picture of their prospective and current investees.
-For example, by combining different alternative datasets, they can analyze company structures, identify and assess key employees and scrutinize product strength.
+Our client combined multiple raw public web data sources to help them build a realistic company picture of their prospective and current investees.
+For example, by combining different public web datasets, they can analyze company structures, identify and assess key employees and scrutinize product strength.

 "Ultimately everything comes down to quantifying the strength of companies for us.
 But companies are nothing without the people that work for them and the products they create.
 When you want to quantify the strength of a company, you have to have a good sense of how well they are doing with the products and how good are the people that work there."

 Aside from filling in knowledge gaps, VCs use historical public web data for quantitative forecasting and data validation.
 Particularly, our client leveraged historical firmographic and employee data to help predict company success, validate business traction, and perform other analysis processes with time-series data.

 "I think the secret is just understanding that no one data source can tell you that a company is good and you have to look at it in combination with everything else."